6 Forces Driving Commercial Property Insurance Costs

 The market for commercial property insurance continues to be challenging.
-Below are several factors contributing to increasing premium for commercial property coverage.
+Here are several factors contributing to premium increases for commercial property coverage.

 1. Catastrophe Losses